UNIX commands — Working with files

 [server]$ touch filename

-To move a file to another place:
+Move a file to another directory:

 [server]$ mv /old/location/filename /new/location/filename

-Note that you can also use relative paths:
+You can also use relative paths:

 [server]$ mv filename ../directory/filename

-mv is also used to rename a file to something else:
+Rename a file to something else:

 [server]$ mv oldfilename newfilename